suhanw/ai-chatbot/README.md

 ### Features

 - Polish the format of the AI responses
-- Add the ability to edit conversation titles
 - Add file upload support to enable multi-modal conversations
 - Add conversation export/sharing
 - Integrate more AI providers (e.g., Google, Anthropic)